JCurley10/Jeopardy_nlp/README.md

 With Daily Doubles and Final Jeopardy, contestants can wager a minimum of $5, their entire winnings so far (known as a "True Daily Double"), or the most expensive clue that round ($1000 or $2000).

-The J-Categories in each episode fall under greater themes like pop-culture, history, and literature.
-But, with 13 J-Categories per episode, and over 8,000 episodes, there can't be *that* many truly unique topics!

-Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to participate at home, or to be a real contestant on the show.
-For example many *Jeopardy!* fans will say that you need to know the US presidents, world geography, state capitals, and names of celebrities.

 ## Key Terms

-#### Clue
-What I will be calling a category-question-answer combination, which is one instance or observation.
+- **Clue**: What I will be calling a category-question-answer combination, which is one instance or observation.
-#### J-Category:
-The *Jeopardy!* defined category.
+- **J-Category**: The *Jeopardy!* defined category.
 In the image above, 'EDIBLE RHYME TIME', 'BOOKS IN GERMAN', etc are the J-Categories of one round
-#### Answer:
-The clue read by the host, and shown on the screen
-#### Question:
-The response to the clue, and it must be in the form of a question like "What is..."
+**Answer**: The clue read by the host and shown on the screen **Question:**: The response to the clue, and it must be in the form of a question like "What is..."
-#### meta-category
-An overarching topic that can describe each clue's context.
+**Meta-category**: An overarching topic that can describe each clue's context.
 For example, the J-Category "EDIBLE RHYME TIME" seen above might belong to a metacategory "Literature" or "Food".
 In data-science, we can also think of a meta-category as a *latent topic*

-## The Goal
+## Motivation
-**The goal of this analysis is to help *Jeopardy!* home viewers and aspiring contestants study the most common or important subjects that appear in Jeopardy.**

-It is straightforward to identify the most common words or J-Categories that have appeared in the show, but that is not enough informatino for focused study.
-Instead, I seek to identify the different *meta-categories* that describe groups of similar J-Categories, and within these groupings, idenfity which words are most important in order for a contestant to focus their study.

-*Jeopardy!*
+The J-Categories in each episode fall under greater themes like pop-culture, history, and literature.
+But, with 13 J-Categories per episode, and over 8,000 episodes, there can't be *that* many truly unique topics!

+Previous contestants and avid fans like myself have intuitions about which themes or topics you should study up if you want to participate at home, or to be a real contestant on the show.
+For example many *Jeopardy!* fans will say that you need to know about the US presidents, world geography, state capitals, and names of celebrities.

 ## The Data
 The original dataset is a .txt file, downloaded from [kaggle](https://www.kaggle.com/prondeau/350000-jeopardy-questions) and has 349,641 rows and 9 columns.
 Each row contains the information pertaining to a single clue over 35 seasons of *Jeopardy!*, from 9/10/1984 to 7/26/2019.
+They dataset contains information in the 'notes' about whether it was an special tournament or a regular episode.

 #### The original Dataset, read in to a Pandas DataFrame: